ros2/design/articles/130_ros_time.md

 ### Public API

-In each implementation will provide `Time`, `Duration`, and `Rate` datatypes, for all three time source abstractions.
+The implementation from client library will provide `Time`, `Duration`, and `Rate` datatypes, for all three time source abstractions.

 The `Clock` will support a `sleep_for` function as well as a `sleep_until` method using a `Duration` or `Time` argument respectively.
 The implementation will also provide a `Timer` object which will provide periodic callback functionality for all the abstractions.

-It will also support registering callback before and after a time jump.
+It will also support registering callbacks for before and after a time jump.
 The first callback will be to allow proper preparations for a time jump.
 The latter will allow code to respond to the change in time and include the new time specifically as well as a quantification of the jump.